 - Piano Accompaniment sheet music – I am learning to play the piano right now, so this is super exciting for me!

 - The Friendly Staff to learn the lines and spaces of the treble and bass clefs – I need a brush up on this and my kids love working on this, too!

 Two options for trying out “Singing Made Easy”

-- Try out the FREE preview lesson, for My Home is In Montana.
+- Try out the FREE preview lesson, for “Johnny With the Bandy Legs”.
 OR

-- Grab the first level today.
-Or grab the second level now during the launch for Level 2.
-Get a big discount of 30% when you buy by March 21, 2021.
-I was expecting the price of this program to me much higher.
-The value in this program is high, but the price is much lower than a month of private lessons.
+- Grab any available level today!
+Or grab the Level 4 now during the launch!
+Get a big discount of 30% when you use coupon code: SINGLEVEL4 I was expecting the price of this program to me much higher.
+The value in this program is high, as the price is much lower than a month of private lessons.